Tynker-Computer-Vision/TNK-M9-PRO-C69-SAS-BP/SA2/tutorial.md

     `from cvzone.HandTrackingModule import HandDetector`

-* Creating object to detect hand.
+* Creating an object to detect the hand.

 * Set the `detectionCon` threshold to `0.8`.